junha1/junha1.github.io/files/home.md

 # Junha Yang

-Seasoned software engineer, team lead, and administrator.
+A software engineer, team lead, and administrator.
 Open to any role, domain, or challenge.
 I embrace rapid technological transformation and challenge conventional paradigms to drive innovation 😃